WHATS HOT

 Faith-Based Versus Secular Homeschooling

 The parents who choose to homeschool their children are doing so because they want their children to have a traditional education and to keep religion and education separate.
 They want their children to learn from their parents.
-These parents believe that their children will be served in an environment that is focused on learning and not socialization.
+These parents believe that their children will be best served in an environment that is focused on learning and not socialization.

 While most homeschool curriculums you’ll find for sale are not for secular use, an accredited school can provide you with a secular lesson plan.
 One such example is the Texas Tech University Distance Education program, which is suitable for a child in grades K-12.